prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 layout: post
 title:  "What I learned from my 7 month ML journey"
 date:   2018-5-14 # yyyy-mm-dd
-keyword: Machine Learning, Artificial Intelligence, Data Science, Experience, Beginner
+keyword: learn machine learning, Machine Learning, Artificial Intelligence, Data Science, Experience, Beginner
 permalink: "/blog/7-month-ml-journey"
 description: "How I get started with Machine Learning & how you can do it too?
 Simple steps to get started in ML."